radgrad/techreport/README.md

 ### Avoid the GUIs

-There are a number of GUI and cloud-based tools.
+There are a number of GUI and cloud-based tools for TeX and LaTeX that you will find via Google.
+You might be tempted to think these will make your life easier.
 Please avoid them for now and just use a regular editor and the command line.
 For the simple documents you are creating, I believe this template and the command line will get you to the finished report the fastest, and allow others to help you author the document and debug issues the easiest.